khilnani/hipchat.py/README.md

 ### AWS Lambda

 The main script, `hipchat.py` can also be run as a AWS Lambda function, with its output saved to S3.
 An API setup in the AWS API Gateway can then return the info saved in S3, presumably the most recent status (within 15 min, based on the event config below)

+- This would provide faster views of unread messages at the cost of some latency due to cache interval.

+> - This is effectively, the same as setting up a cron at 5+ min interval: `python hipchat.py S3 NODETAILS`
+> - To read from S3: `python hipchat.py S3 CACHE`

 - Create a Lambda function, with a scheduled event.
 - To make things easier, select the blueprint: `lambda-canary` as below: